elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 ## Introductions

 * Name
-* Title or Job Role if your title doesn’t tell me what you do
+* Title or Job Role if your title doesn't tell me what you do
 * Which statement best describes your Elasticsearch experience?
 - I am **currently working** with Elasticsearch on a project/initiative
 - I **expect to work** with Elasticsearch on a project/initiative in the future